Ergon-moe/Bitcoin-Static/doc/json-rpc/gettransaction.md

     {
-      "address" : "address",          (string) The bitcoin address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in BCH "label" : "label",              (string) A comment for the address/transaction, if any "vout" : n,                       (numeric) the vout value "fee": x.xxx,                     (numeric) The amount of the fee in BCH.
+      "address" : "address",          (string) The bitcoin address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in ERG "label" : "label",              (string) A comment for the address/transaction, if any "vout" : n,                       (numeric) the vout value "fee": x.xxx,                     (numeric) The amount of the fee in ERG.
 This is negative and only available for the 'send' category of transactions.
       "abandoned": xxx                  (bool) 'true' if the transaction has been abandoned (inputs are respendable).
 Only available for the
                                            'send' category of transactions.